Home of the original IBM PC emulator for browsers.

 it failed to boot for several reasons.

-The first problem was one described in this OS/2 Museum blog post from 2011: the boot sector would read IO.SYS
+The first problem was one described in this OS/2 Museum blog post from 2011: DOS 2.x and 3.x boot sectors read IO.SYS

 a track at a time, and if the final sector(s) of IO.SYS